 If you need some guidance on how to rebuild your credit, you can visit a non-profit credit counselling agency and book a free credit building counselling session with a certified credit counsellor.
 During this session, they can obtain your credit report and your credit score, then provide you with different strategies that can help boost your credit score, all for free at no cost to you.

 What can I do if I have negative items on my credit report?

 If there are negative items on your credit report you have a few options.
 This includes waiting for the items to fall off your report, filing a dispute through a credit bureau, filing a complaint with the Financial Consumer Agency of Canada (FCAC), and/or placing a note on your credit report explaining the reason behind the negative item.
 Read on to learn more about these options.

 If you’re reading this, chances are you want to improve your credit report now, not later.
 But one legitimate “strategy” for dealing with negative items on your credit report is to literally wait for them to be removed from your credit report.
 Here’s a look at how long it could take:

-- Bankruptcies remain on your credit report for 6-7 years, while a second bankruptcy will take 14 years to be removed
+- Bankruptcies remain on your credit report for 6-7 years after discharge, while a second bankruptcy can take 14 years to be removed

 If you’ve run into credit trouble in the past but have practiced good credit behaviour since, it might be worth checking your credit report (this won't affect your credit score) to see if any negative items will be removed from your credit report any time soon.